chinamike65/hugo-tuolesi/content/book2/book2en.md

 "Wonderful Dharma" is 84,000 Dharma doors.

-"Zhongzun" is the Sangha, including Bodhisattvas, Arahants, and Dharma protectors.
+"Zhongzun" is the Sangha, including Bodhisattvas, Arhats, and Dharma Protectors.

 The most honorable among all living beings is the Sangha - "the most respected among all".